 On January 12, 2010, the Administration issued \$154,290,000 of Single Family Housing Revenue Bonds (the "NIBP Bonds") pursuant to the NIBP Bond Resolution, the proceeds of which, ("the NIBP Proceeds") were originally held in an escrow fund pending release in accordance with the NIBP.
 All of the NIBP Proceeds have been released from the NIBP Escrow Fund.
 In addition, on August 28, 2013 the Administration issued an additional series of bonds under the NIBP Bond Resolution in the aggregate principal amount of \$55,987,759.
-The Administration does not currently anticipate issuing any new series of bonds under the NIBP Bond Resolution.
-The Bond Resolution are not secured by or payable from the loans or assets of the Bond Resolution.
+The Administration does not currently anticipate issuing any new series of bonds under the NIBP Bond Resolution, but may do so in the future.
+NIBP Bonds issued under the NIBP Bond Resolution are not secured by or payable from the loans or assets of the Bond Resolution.
 The Bonds are not secured or payable from any loans or other assets held under the NIBP Bond Resolution.
 See the most recent update for the Single Family Housing Revenue Bonds filed with EMMA.